Kruttika-dwivedi/afr_tests/README.md

 **Prerequisties**

-Nodejs stable version should be installed on local machine
+Java, Node module manager and Nodejs stable version should be installed on local machine Verify the same by running below commands in terminal

-Verify the same by running below commands in terminal
+* java --version

-node --version
+* node --version

-npm --version
+* npm --version

 **Tech Stack**

-WebdriverIO (JavaScript based framework) is used.
+* WebdriverIO (JavaScript based framework) is used.

-WebdriverIO has inbuilt assertion library and Test Runner support.
+* WebdriverIO has inbuilt assertion library and Test Runner(spec) support.

-Mocha (describe,it syntax ) is used to write test cases.
+* Mocha (describe,it syntax ) is used to write test cases in specs/TC100_afrLandingPage.js

-Page Object model is used to design tests .
+* Page Object model is used to design tests, can be found in tests/pageobjects

-All the test configuration(base url, chrome options) is present in wdio.conf.js file in root directory.
+* All the test configuration(base url, chrome options) is present in wdio.conf.js file in root directory.

 **Setting up locally**

-1) Clone the repo to your local from
+* Clone the repo to your local from https://github.com/Kruttika-dwivedi/afr_tests/
-2) run npm ci command
+* In the terminal run 'npm ci' command to install the dependencies
-3) npm run test
+* To execute test cases run 'npm run test'
-4) Verify that spec files are getting passed
+* Verify that spec file is passing all test cases
-5) Verify the screenshots(one with popup and one without) in screenshots directory
+* Verify the screenshots(one with popup and one without) in screenshots directory